coldclimate/omnomfrickinnom/content/blog/2021-04-03-saag-peneer.markdown

 * A small onion - finely slices
 * 4 fat cloves of garlic - finely slided
 * A couple of inches of fresh ginger finely sliced or grated
-* A slice of the blokc of butter, about an inch thick, I'd guestimate this is 75g or so
+* A slice of the block of butter, about an inch thick, I'd guesstimate this is 75g or so
 * A heaped teaspoon of you favorite spice mix, I used [Panch Puran](https://www.amazon.co.uk/Seasoned-Pioneers-Phoran-Indian-Spices/dp/B00BXC6PMQ?dchild=1&keywords=Panch+Puran&qid=1617131485&sr=8-15&linkCode=ll1&tag=hhkudac-21&linkId=83cdc06bd27d938910caabe02ee01f23&language=en_GB&ref_=as_li_ss_tl) - ground
 * A couple of fresh green chillis, finely sliced
 * A tablespoon of soft cheese.